-The purpose of this survey is to better understand issues related to the safety and security of Canadians, including their perceptions of crime and the justice system, and how safe they feel in their communities.
-This information will help to develop programs and services adapted to the needs of the population.
+The purpose of this survey is to better understand issues related to the safety and security of Canadians, including perceptions of crime and the justice system, experiences of intimate partner violence, and how safe people feel in their communities.
+This information will help to develop programs and services that are adapted to the needs of the population.

 Your information may also be used by Statistics Canada for other statistical and research purposes.

 From April 15, 2019, to March 31, 2020